Shankarkk/mortgage-psdt/README.md

 ✅ dbt tests ensure data quality (not_null, unique, relationships)

-🧪 Final mart models are UAT-ready, with clean lineage and docs
+🧪 Final mart models are UAT-ready, with clean lineage and documentation

 📊 Feeds into dashboards and reporting layers for stakeholder visibility